Mount Williamson: History

 The mountain is named for Lt.
-Robert Stockton Williamson (1825–1882), who conducted one of the Pacific Railroad Surveys in Southern California.
+Robert Stockton Williamson (1825–1882), who was known for his topographical labors on the Pacific coast, especially Pacific Railroad Surveys in Southern California.

 The first recorded ascent of Mount Williamson was made in 1884 by W. L. Hunter and C. Mulholland, by way of the Southeast Slopes Route, although the mountain may have been climbed as early as 1881 by A.H.
 Johnson and Julius Schroeder.
 The first ascent of the West Side Route was made in 1896 by Bolton C. Brown and Lucy Brown.
 New routes continued to be put up on the harder faces at least through the 1980s.